ddrake/kohana_demo/README.markdown

   - (just using built-in validation for user authentication)
 - Custom application error messages
 - ORM with MySQL database
-- Email notification using Swiftmailer (this requires an email server, but if you don't have one, the application won't break)
+- Email notification using Swiftmailer (this requires an email server, but if you don't have one, it's OK -- the application won't break)
 - Fetching of album information from LastFM.com
-- Album listing as XML via uri album/listxml
+- Album listing as XML via uri: album/listxml

 Installation
 ------------